New ‘Connect NY’ episodes feature preventing sexual harassment, New York State’s Response to the Opioid Crisis

 ConnectNewYork_WCNY-photo1 – “Connect New York” “Preventing Sexual Harassment” From left are Julia Day, Professor Donna Young, Susan Arbetter, WCNY director, public affairs & host of “Connect New York” and WCNY’s “The Capitol Pressroom,” Dr. Richard Mattson, and Lara Harshbarger, Esq.

-ConnectNewYork_WCNY-photo2 – “Connect New York” “New York’s Response to Opioids” From left are Dr. Indu Gupta, James P. Kennedy Jr., Susan Arbetter, WCNY director, public affairs & host of “Connect New York” and WCNY’s “The Capitol Pressroom,” Dr. Kenneth Leonard, Robert Kent.◄ Back to News
+ConnectNewYork_WCNY-photo2 – “Connect New York” “New York State’s Response to the Opioid Crisis” From left are Dr. Indu Gupta, James P. Kennedy Jr., Susan Arbetter, WCNY director, public affairs & host of “Connect New York” and WCNY’s “The Capitol Pressroom,” Dr. Kenneth Leonard, Robert Kent.◄ Back to News